Skip to main content

 What is a 721 Exchange?

 A 721 exchange is an exchange of real estate for shares in a partnership.
-Widely used for commercial real estate since its creation by the IRS, Sower’s Legacy Farmland Fund now brings this simple and powerful solution to farmland owners.
-Listen to our Ag experts!
+Widely used for commercial real estate since its creation by the IRS, Sower’s Legacy Farmland Fund now brings this simple and powerful solution to farmland owners, successors and tenants.

-Why Perform a 721 Exchange?
+Why perform a 721 Exchange?

 Converting your farm into Fund Units gives you: